syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Set the text name for the today button in the datepicker calendar.
+Sets the text name for the today button in the datepicker calendar.